cxlso/MDPH2_on_UR10e/README.md

 ## Note on the Signal Workflow

 The workflow begins with the Grasshopper script embedding the extrusion commands (rate and direction) into the URP file.
 This file instructs the UR10e to output two analog voltage signals (0-5V) on AO0 (Pul) and AO1 (Dir).
-These signals are read by the Arduino on pins A0 (Pul) and A1 (Dir), which translates them into digital signals on pins D2 (Pul) and D3 (Dir) for the stepper motor driver, ultimately driving the WASP extruder's stepper motor.
+These signals are read by the Arduino on pins A0 (Pul) and A1 (Dir), which translates them into digital signals on pins D2 (Pul) and D3 (Dir) for the ClearPath servo motor of the MDPH2.

-**Grasshopper (Extrusion Command Embeded in URP file/G-Code ) ⟶ UR10e (Analog Output 0-5V) ⟶ Arduino (Analog Input) ⟶ Stepper Motor Driver (Digital Signal) ⟶ WASP Extruder's Stepper Motor**
+**Grasshopper (Extrusion Command Embeded in URP file/G-Code ) ⟶ UR10e (Analog Output 0-5V) ⟶ Arduino (Analog Input) ⟶ MDPH2's Servo Motor (Digital Signal)**

+Note: The temperature is not controlled by the Grasshopper script.
+The temperature must be set manually on the PID controller.
+Allow the extruder to warm up to the desired temperature before starting extrusion to prevent motor damage due to high torque.
+For PLA, we set the temperature to 190°C. It is recommended to stay on the lower end of the melting temperature spectrum to maintain high viscosity, reduce stringing, and minimize cooling time.

 ## Components

 - Arduino Nano
-- TM6600 Stepper Motor Driver
 - LM2596 Stepdown reducer 24v to 12v
 - Rocker Switch
+- Inkbird ITC-100 PID Temperature Controller (comes with the MDPH2)
+- IPC-5 75v Power Supply (comes with the MDPH2)
+- Solid State Relay (comes with the MDPH2)
 - 24v Power Supply
 - M3 and M4 Hex Socket Head Screws
 - 3mm Acrylic Sheet